FedotovDenis/octen_school_lessons_september_2025_react/README.md

-# In this section I have analyzed an example of how it works services in React with TypeScript and Vite.
 # Lesson 2 Topic 3
+# In this section I have analyzed an example of how it works services in React